User Manual – Durst

 In connection with Serial Numbers a few special features are available.
 The following description deals with these special features.
 All options that can be used for serial numbers are described here.

-Especially for lot numbers or vouchers, the Serial Number should not be serialized in the output, but printed well mixed.
-This function is available in the VDP editor by activating the Randomly Distributed option [32] in the Contents tab [31].
+Especially for lot numbers or vouchers, the Serial Number in the output should not be serialized but printed well mixed.
+This function is available in the VDP Editor by activating the Randomly Distributed option [32] in the Content tab [31].

 Figure 6: The Print Item with a randomly distributed Serial Number